joberstein/Holo-Game/README.md

 Microsoft HoloLens Game for Capstone IM 4700 at Northeastern University.

 ## About the Team
-* Working with Ariana Ross, Jesse Oberstein for Game Development and UI.
+* Muigai Unaka, Ariana Ross, Jesse Oberstein - working on Game Development and UI.
-* Working with Tiffany Chao and Dwight Clarke for Animation, 3D modeling and design.
+* Tiffany Chao and Dwight Clarke - working on Animation, 3D modeling and design.

 ## Developer Onboard
 1. Download Unity (v5.5 or greater)